 Most persuasive writing has at least these five key parts:

 - A hook to grab the reader’s attention.
 (Common in all forms of writing.)

 - A thesis in which the writer states his belief about the topic

 - Supporting arguments to convince the reader that the thesis is correct

 - Counter arguments which offer answers to potential objections.
 (Not always necessary.)

 - A conclusion that restates the thesis

 Picture Books that Demonstrate Persuasive Writing

 Each of these picture books uniquely shares a style of persuasive writing that can help your student(s) fine tune their own writing.

 How to Use the Books That Demonstrate Persuasive Writing

-Besides simply reading through the books as examples of persuasive writing, I sometimes use bits and pieces of them as mini-lessons to help hone particular skills.
+Besides simply reading through the picture books that demonstrate persuasive writing, I sometimes use bits and pieces of them as mini-lessons to help hone particular skills.